apache/spark/docs/apache-airflow-providers-google/operators/cloud/dataflow.rst

 source, such as Pub/Sub, in your pipeline (for Java).

-Setting argument ``drain_pipeline`` to ``True`` allows to stop streaming job by draining it instead of canceling during during killing task instance.
+Setting argument ``drain_pipeline`` to ``True`` allows to stop streaming job by draining it instead of canceling during killing task instance.

 See the `Stopping a running pipeline
 <https://cloud.google.com/dataflow/docs/guides/stopping-a-pipeline>`_.